Sony NEX-5

 The Sony α NEX-5 is a digital camera launched on 11 May 2010.
 It is a mirrorless interchangeable lens camera with the body size of a larger model fairly compact point-and-shoot camera with a larger sensor size (APS-C) comparable to that of some digital single-lens reflex cameras.
-Its major competitors in the market are the cameras based on the micro 4/3 standard created by Panasonic and Olympus, and a few low end Canon, Nikon, and even Sony α DSLRs.
+Its major competitors in the market were the cameras based on the micro 4/3 standard created by Panasonic and Olympus, and a few low end Canon, Nikon, and even Sony α DSLRs.
 The NEX-5 shoots 14.2 megapixel stills and has a 7 frame/s continuous shotmode.
 It has the capability to shoot 1920×1080i at 60 frame/s in AVCHD or 1440×1080p at 30 frame/s in MPEG4.
 The NEX-5 was replaced by the 16 megapixel NEX-5N in August 2011.

 Features

 The α NEX-5 has features found in SLR cameras but also some that are normally found in point and shoots.
 The body of the α NEX-5 is made of magnesium alloy that separates the NEX-5 from the less expensive polymer NEX-3.
 Also different from the NEX-3 is video quality.
 The NEX-5 can shoot in AVCHD 1080/60i HD.
 There is a 7 frame/s continuous shot mode, with autofocus disabled after the first frame.
 The APS-C sized sensor has an ISO sensitivity up to 12,800.
 The camera software has special features like twilight mode and sweep panorama.
 The latter lets the photographer sweep across a city-sky line or similar long view and have the photos automatically stitched into a JPEG image on camera.